MapColonies/ingestion-trigger/README.md

 ----------------------------------

-This is a specialized service for the MapColonies project, designed to handle the ingestion of new layers from raw data and update existing layers.
+This is a specialized service for the MapColonies project, designed to trigger the ingestion of new layers from raw data and update existing layers.
 It’s built in Typescript.

 ### Template Features: